 Learn more about getting married in Charleston and all the venues to know around this charming Southern town.

-As you explore Charleston you’ll be greeted with historic antebellum houses, cobblestone streets and a mouthwatering culinary scene.
+As you explore Charleston you’ll be greeted with cobblestone streets and a mouthwatering culinary scene.
 Situated right on the Atlantic Coast, Charleston plays host to a lot of weddings because the Lowcountry’s wedding pros love to incorporate a bit of Southern flair into the big day.
 Whether it be a magnolia blossom backdrop or gourmet shrimp and grits hors d’oeuvres, Charleston weddings offer a Southern romance that is truly one-of-a-kind.